lphan/ML-Practices/README.md

 	2. Implement/ improve the algorithm using Python3 and its frameworks

-	3. Analyse the data from public sources (scikit-learn, UCI, Kaggle)
+	3. Analyzes the data from public sources (scikit-learn, UCI, Kaggle)

 	4. Integrate the implementation into the package Starts